Baking Soda + Vinegar for Dishwasher Drain (Method, 2026)

 Once the vinegar cycle finishes, sprinkle 1 cup of baking soda evenly across the bottom of the dishwasher tub.
 Run a short hot-water cycle.
 The baking soda neutralizes lingering acid from the vinegar, deodorizes the interior, and provides light mechanical scrubbing as the water circulates.

-Do not start the baking soda cycle while the tub still has water standing in it from the vinegar cycle.
+Don’t start the baking soda cycle while the tub still has water standing in it from the vinegar cycle.
 If water remains, the dilution reduces the baking soda’s effectiveness.
-Wait for the tub to drain completely before adding baking soda.
+Wait for the tub to drain before adding baking soda.

-After the baking soda cycle completes, take a damp cloth and wipe along the rubber door gasket, the edges around the door, and the control panel exterior.
+After the baking soda cycle completes, take a damp cloth and wipe along the rubber door gasket, the edges around the door.
+The control panel exterior.
 These areas don’t get spray arm coverage and accumulate a sticky residue that the cycles can’t reach.
 A light wipe with a vinegar-dampened cloth removes residue and prevents mold growth at the door seal.

 Run a short dishwasher cycle with no dishes loaded and observe the drain behavior.
 Water should fully clear within 90 seconds of the drain phase starting.
 If water still drains slowly or smells persist, see Dishwasher Maintenance Tips: Prevent Drain Problems (2026) for the next steps in a full maintenance routine.